We provide tours on request, many of which are on closed days. Here are some photos from various tours.

 Tektronix Sales training.

-Leadership Beaverton Class of 2019 sponsored by the Beaverton Area Chamber of Commerce.
+Leadership Beaverton Class sponsored by the Beaverton Area Chamber of Commerce.

 6th Grade Home School students.

 Sales Engineers from Tektronix Distributors in Japan.

 O.S. sent us an email - "I had come by earlier today and Bob Haas gave us a really nice tour today.
 Thank you for all your efforts in running this museum.
 It’s was very inspirational for me as an engineer to visit it.".

 Dan and Pat bring three MECOP (Multiple Engineering Cooperative Program) interns in for a tour.